Applications for the 2015 year residencies will open November 1st, 2014 and the deadline is January 31st, 2015.

-Firat Erdim will work and reside at Bernheim from approximately August 1st thrhough September 30th, 2014.
+Firat Erdim worked and resided at Bernheim from approximately August 1st thrhough September 30th, 2014.
 Pieces of salvaged timber have been the artist’s primary material while architectural construction is a primary reference.
 Erdim is interested in learning from the Bernheim staff about the rituals of care and maintenance that take place within Bernheim’s arboretum and research forest.
-During his residency the artist will create a series of drawings, sculptures and performances that utilize the research forest as his primary spacial orientation.
-He is also interested in the constructed space of the forest as a mirror to the constructed space of the city.
+During his residency the artist created a series of drawings, and a large outdoor installation, Island, that utilized the research forest as his primary spacial orientation.

 Firat Erdim received his MA in Architecture from the University of Virginia in 2007 and his BA in Architecture in 2001 from The Cooper Union.
 He has shown his work in numerous galleries and museums through out Turkey and in Chicago, San Francisco and Charlottesville in the United States.
 He is currently an Associate Professor at the Undergraduate Program in Architecture at IE University, in Segovia, Spain.
 He recently won the highly acclaimed Prix de Rome in Architecture and he and Olivia will spending six months in Rome starting in January of 2015.